mgroves/realworld-aspnet-couchbase/README.md

    4. (Manual alternative to step 3) Create the database objects collections, indexes, documents, indexes as described in the *comments* of the classes of the *Conduit.Migrations* project.
 3. Configure Conduit.Web, Conduit.Tests and Conduit.Migrations
    1. Add User Secrets to Conduit.Tests, Conduit.Web, and/or Conduit.Migrations, following secrets.json.template examples
-   2. You should use a separate bucket for integration tests, since integration tests will run "down" migrations and destroy anything in the bucket.
 4. Compile and run Conduit.Web
    1. Standard compile/run from command line/VSCode/Visual Studio/Rider should work fine
    2. You can use Postman to exercise the endpoints.
 [RealWorld has a Postman collection available for your convenience](https://realworld-docs.netlify.app/docs/specs/backend-specs/postman) (which is currently checked into this repo, but beware--if you have issues, fall back to the official one).